BRichie/grocery-app/README.md

 > **APPLICATION DEPLOYED**
 https://brichie-systematicshopper.herokuapp.com/

 >If I had more time on the project, I would like to allow users to create multiple lists and add an "amount" box to fill in as well.
 Pricing would be a great addition.
-I think I would also like the store and any coupons that might be available for items listed.
+I think I would also like the store and any coupons that might be available for items listed on the item page.